corda/corda/docs/source/network-builder.rst

 The network you build will either be made up of local ``Docker`` nodes *or* of nodes spread across Azure containers.
 For each node a separate Docker image is built based on `corda/corda-zulu-4.0 <https://hub.docker.com/r/corda/corda-zulu-4.0>`_.
-Unlike the official image, a `node.conf` file and CorDapps are embedded into an image (they are not externally provided to the running container via volumes/mount points).
+Unlike the official image, a `node.conf` file and CorDapps are embedded into the image (they are not externally provided to the running container via volumes/mount points).
 More backends may be added in future.
 The tool is open source, so contributions to add more destinations for the containers are welcome!